How many Uni credits does the diploma get you?

 In a perfect world, universities in Australia would open up their doors to graduates who possess the Diploma of Paramedical Science, however this is not the case.

-There has been great debate about how certain universities accept the Diploma and reward students with credits towards the degree; and other universities will not accept or even recognise the existence of the Diploma.
+There has been great debate about how certain universities accept the Diploma and reward students with credits towards the degree; and other universities will not accept or even recognise the Diploma.

-APC is actively pursuing more and more universities who are open to accepting students who possess the Diploma of Paramedical Science, especially when other universities offering the same degrees have set a national precedent by awarding credits.
+APC is actively pursuing more and more universities to accept students who possess the HLT51015 – Diploma of Paramedical Science, especially when some universities offering the same degree have set a national precedent by awarding credits.
+Although APC graduates have been accepted by many universities, entry criteria can be subject to change, therefor, information on this page is to be used as a guide only.

 Of course, some universities will tell you, their degree program cannot possibly be mapped to VET-level units of competency due to the complexity of the university curriculum – although if other universities can award credits, this seems like a weak argument.